dodycode/dodycode-monorepo/README.md

 # Dodycode Monorepo

-A customized version of the [T3 Stack template](https://create.t3.gg/) that I currently use in my daily work.
+A customized version of the [T3 Stack template](https://create.t3.gg/) that I use in my daily work.

 Feel free to fork and customize it to suit your needs.